 - FILE THE FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) if you are interested in state and federal financial aid, including federal grants and student loans.
 The USM School Code for FAFSA is 002441.
-Financial aid application deadlines are listed here, and students who complete their applications by February 1 will receive priority consideration for the Fall 2012 semester.
+Financial aid application deadlines are listed and more information are listed on the Office of Financial Aid website, and students who complete their applications by February 1 will receive priority consideration for the Fall semester.

 - RESEARCH FUNDING OPPORTUNITIES (see below) as well as the state and national funding opportunities noted in step three (above).